princyagrawall/100-days-of-code/README.md

 Explore and learn key programming concepts, data structures, algorithms.

-Solve problems, build mini‑projects, and track progress.
+Solve problems and track progress.

 Reflect on growth in logic, syntax, debugging, and code structuring.